aclarkxyz/data_coordinchi/READMEph2.md

 In the first case, two of the hydrogens are represented as distinct entitites in the atomic composition part of the coordination layer (`2*H`), and referenced explicitly in the bonding patterns.
 In the second case, they are subsumed into their heavy atom neighbour (as `SnH2`), just like as is done for the other heavy atoms that have implicit hydrogens (in this case, `8*CH`).

+The algorithm also completely ignores isotopic information.
+This would be trivial to add as an additional atom property.
+The only thing to keep in mind is that it has the same atom ordering consequences as stereochemistry: if atom isotope is allowed to alter the graph walk order, then the encoded result may be significantly different to an otherwise isotopically labelled equivalent; but if the walk order is fixed, then the output order is essentially random.

 ## Deployment Recommendations